 When she pointed at something, he pointed too.

-He was absorbing the entire lesson just by copying her.
+He was absorbing the entire lesson just by watching and copying.

 By simply swapping a stressful desk for a blue mat in the garden, we turned a frustrated morning into one of the best learning days we have ever had.